A nonlinear version of Bourgain's projection theorem: Discretized projection theorems

 \end{theorem} Note that if we make $\eta$ and $\delta$ slightly smaller, then they also work for nearby values of $\kappa$ and $\alpha$.
 Hence there is no loss of generality in assuming that $\eta$ and $\delta$ are continuous functions of $(\kappa,\alpha)$.

 While Bourgain's projection theorem will be our main tool, we will also need to consider the case in which $\log\cN(A,m)/m$ is close to either $0$ or $d$.
-Crucially, we need $\delta$ to be independent of $\log\cN(A,m)$ in the estimates; clearly, in Theorem \ref{thm:projection-Bourgain} the value of $\delta$ must depend on $\alpha$ if we allow values of $\alpha$ close to $0$ or $1$.
-Hence we need to revisit other (more classical) projection theorems, and combine them into a single result that deals with the three regimes $\log\cN(A,m)/m\approx 0$, $0\ll \log\cN(A,m)/m\ll d$ and $\log\cN(A,m)/m\approx d$.
+Crucially, we need $\delta$ to be independent of $\log\cN(A,m)$ in the estimates; clearly, in Theorem \ref{thm:projection-Bourgain} the value of $\delta$ must depend on $\alpha$ if we allow values of $\alpha$ close to $0$ or $d$.
+Hence we need to revisit other (more classical) projection theorems, and combine them into a single result that deals with the three regimes which $\log\cN(A,m)/m$ is close to $0$, close to $d$ or far from both $0$ and $d$ .
 We start with a result that essentially goes back to R.~Kaufman \cite{Kaufman68} in the 1960s.
 Before stating it, recall that the $\sigma$-energy of $\nu\in\cM(\R^d)$ is defined as

 \begin{theorem} Fix $0<\sigma<\kappa<1$.
 Let $\rho\in \mathcal{P}(S^{d-1})$ satisfy

 and fix $\mu\in\cP(\R^d)$.
 Then

 \end{theorem} \begin{proof} The claim is implicit in the proof of \cite[Theorem 5.1]{Mattila15}; since it is not explicitly stated in this form, we repeat the short argument for completeness.
 Fix $x\in\R^d\setminus\{0\}$, and note that